 Employees are the backbone of your business.
-Protect them and your daily operations a Risk Mitigation Plan and implementing Engineering Workplace Controls such as desk/counter Hygiene Barriers and Sneeze Guards to reduce potential spread.
+Protect them and your daily operations a Risk Mitigation Plan and implementing Engineering Workplace Controls such as desk/counter sneeze guards to reduce airborne germ spread.
 Our optically clear shields are a proven physical barrier between people to stop the spread in the workplace.
-We have several solutions that enhance your office's safety factor, including the below desk/counter barrier, office cubicle barriers, and our Weighted Base Hygiene barrier for conference and meeting rooms.
+We have several solutions that enhance your office's safety factor, including the below desk/counter barrier, office cubicle barriers, and our Moveable Bar Topper Barrier for conference and meeting tables or counters.

-Contact us if you do not see a barrier to fit your needs,
+Contact us if you do not see a barrier that you need,

 As part of your Risk Mitigation Plan (see below) and implementing Workplace Controls to stop the spread, this optically clear plexiglass panel provides a shield from airborne contagions.
 It increases employee's peace-of-mind when social distancing is less than 6' from another person.
 Simple to assemble, easy to clean.
 Expertly crafted from 6063-T52 aluminum, the modern designed legs pinch together to provide a stable base for the 25"H x 28"W crystal clear plexiglass panel.
 The base feet are 10" in length.

-Pricing: Model # 425 Desk Or Counter Hygiene Barrier
+Model # 425 Desk Or Counter Sneeze Guard / Barrier

 At Plexability Chicago, we assist with Risk Mitigation in our "New Normal".
 Depending on your Risk Mitigation strategy, this can consist of four or a five-step process.
 Let's take a look at a five-step Risk Mitigation outline.
 Identifying risk is an important first step.
 It is not sufficient though.
 Taking steps to deal with risk is an essential step.
 Knowing about and thinking about risk is not the same as doing something about risk.
 The risk will happen.
 Some good, some bad.
 Some minor, some major.
 Your ability to mitigate risk allows you to proactively acknowledge and accommodate risks.
 Let’s talk about four different strategies to mitigate risk: avoid, accept, reduce/control, or transfer.